 Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

-Fans are getting impatient waiting for Darth Revan to show up in a canon Star Wars project.
+Fans are growing impatient waiting for Darth Revan to appear in a canon Star Wars project.

 By Nathan Johnson Posted:

-The legendary Darth Revan recently showed up on an official piece of marketing for Star Wars, which has made fans double down on their pleas for Lucasfilm to feature him in canon on-screen projects like a movie or a TV show.
+The legendary Darth Revan showed up in an official Star Wars marketing piece, making fans double down on their pleas for Lucasfilm to feature him in canon on-screen projects, like a movie or TV show.
 Darth Revan is undoubtedly one of the most popular Star Wars characters of this century, as he was introduced in a 2003 video game called Knights of the Old Republic.
-When Disney acquired Lucasfilm from George Lucas, it made it clear that Knights of the Old Republic was not canon, so fans of the game have continuously asked Disney and Lucasfilm to create a canon project set in the Old Republic that centers around Revan.
+When Disney acquired Lucasfilm, it made it clear that Knights of the Old Republic was not canon, so fans of the game have continuously asked Disney and Lucasfilm to create a canon project set in the Old Republic that centers around Revan.
 So far, those wishes haven't been granted.

 Star Wars' May 4 gaming poster.